tommytran8/Haskell_Project/README.md

 ### Overview

+The overall objective of this project is to fully understand the notions of:

+* lexing,
+* parsing,
+* scoping,
+* binding,
+* environments and closures,

-The overall objective of this project is to get some experience with different *type-classes*, in particular to learn about:
+and get some experience
+with different *type-classes*, in particular to learn about:

 * Property-based testing, and